WPChill/strong-testimonials/readme.txt

 Strong Testimonials aims to pick up where GC Testimonials left off while maintaining its simplicity.

-= New Features =
+= New Features and Fixes =

-Numerous code optimizations and PHP notice & error fixes.
+* Numerous code optimizations and PHP notice & error fixes.

-Simplified CSS.
+* Simplified CSS.

-Process shortcodes in content (i.e. nested shortcodes).
+* Process shortcodes in content (i.e. nested shortcodes).

-Thumbnail theme support specifically for testimonials, not all posts.
+* Thumbnail theme support specifically for testimonials, not all posts.

-Using native WordPress functions and style, a best practice that makes it faster and futureproof and helps it play well with others.
+* Using native WordPress functions and style, a best practice that makes it faster and futureproof and helps it play well with others.

-Multisite compatible with [Proper Network Activation](http://wordpress.org/plugins/proper-network-activation/) plugin.
+* Multisite compatible with [Proper Network Activation](http://wordpress.org/plugins/proper-network-activation/) plugin.
 See FAQ below.

-Admin
+* Admin
 	* settings retained upon plugin deactivation
 	* allow client's name and email to be blanked out
 	* more efficient options storage means it's faster & easier to upgrade
 	* improved settings & shortcodes pages
 	* added category counts

-Submission form
+* Submission form
 	* updated [jQuery validation plugin](http://jqueryvalidation.org/), conditionally loaded from CDN (speed!)
 	* client-side validation *plus* server-side validation, a best practice
 	* CAPTCHA options (more info below)

-Pagination
+* Pagination
 	* scrolls to the top when a new page is selected

-Widget
+* Widget
 	* updated [jQuery cycle plugin](http://jquery.malsup.com/cycle2/), conditionally loaded from CDN (speed!)
-* break on word-boundary, not mid-word (e.g. "John is an assuring . . ." not "John is an ass . . .")
+	* break on word-boundary, not mid-word
+		(e.g. "John is an assuring . . ." not "John is an ass . . .")
 	* improved widget settings
 	* order by: Random, Newest first, Oldest first
 	* loading stylesheet in standard order instead of in the footer to allow your theme's stylesheet to take precedence

 = Anti-spam =